subho406/AudioFeat/README.md

 # AI-DJ
-A Music Recommendation Engine based on Mood Classification
+A Music Recommendation Engine based on your mood